IvoSt98/calculator-for-salary/README.md

 Google Chrome | No issues. | Pass
-Safari | The program starts but no user input is recognized and the program can't continue. | Fail MacBook Air M1" | No issues with appearance or functionality. | Pass Iphone 15| The program doesen't start. | Fail
-Samsung Galaxy A22 | No issues with appearance or functionality. | Pass
+Safari | The program starts but no user input is recognized and the program can't continue. | Fail MacBook Air M1" | No issues with appearance or functionality. | Pass Iphone 15| The program doesen't start, probably because Iphone use Safari. | Fail Samsung Galaxy A22 | No issues with appearance or functionality. | Pass

 3. Lighthouse testing on desktop screen: